Level 3 ASPs

 What is Happening?

-Essential Energy has reviewed and updated the Construction Schedule template (spreadsheet, version 1.4.11), the updates include:
+Essential Energy has reviewed and updated the Construction Schedule template (spreadsheet, version 1.4.12), the updates include:

 - Separate tabs for underground cable and conduit schedules to align with CEOM7001 requirements

 - A macro has been added to the underground cable and conduits tabs to automatically total the route lengths for different types of cables listed.
+Note: ASPs can manually override any totals in the table if required.
 The totals will appear as line at the bottom of the table.
-Note: ASPs can manually override any totals in the table if required.

 - Users can ‘export to plan format’ macro as normal to format them on the ‘plan output’ worksheet.